justinjiang1212/auto_subreddit_videos/README.md

 ## Version 2.5.0, August 9th, 2020
 Added clip of the channel logo along with static audio, which emuluates other popular channels who have done the same thing.
+[Example video](https://youtu.be/jadPcYGxwhk)

 ## Version 2.1.0, August 9th, 2020
 Increased bitrate of videos to be 720p-quality on YouTube.